 In Parenting

 Many parents confuse Unconditional Positive Regard with Unconditional Love.
 In fact, many people can't tell the difference between unconditional love and unconditional positive regard.
 Unconditional love is offering affection without any limitations.
-With Unconditional Positive Regard, however, you don’t necessarily have to feel that love, you just have to offer a safe space to let the person talk and know that they are going to feel supported.
+With Unconditional Positive Regard, however, you don’t necessarily have to feel that love, you just have to offer a safe space to let the person talk and know they will feel supported.

 The reason that parents lean more toward unconditional love is that they feel that if they choose the latter, they aren’t going to feel that they are either not showing them enough love and are afraid their child won’t open up to them as much or because they feel they might cross into more of a “friend” type of relationship rather than a parent relationship.